MakakWasTaken/ts-edifact/README.md

 -   Parsing and checking standard UN/EDIFACT messages with segment tables.
 -   Support for envelopes.
 -   Check for well-formed Edifact documents according to the defined message type, version and revision within the `UNH` message header.
--   Generation of Edifact specification definition files (i.e. `D01B_INVOIC.struct.json`, `D01B_INVOIC.segments.json`) obtained from the UNECE page directly.
+-   Generation of Edifact specification definition files (i.e. `D01B_INVOIC.struct.json` and `D01B_INVOIC.segments.json`) obtained from the UNECE page directly.
 -   On using the `Reader` class, updating the charset according to the one specified in the `UNB` segment of the interchange is supported.

 ## Current status